 The Adult Neuropsychology Service of the Medical College of Georgia at Augusta University performs comprehensive neuropsychological evaluations of patients suspected of having cognitive impairment associated with neurological conditions affecting the brain.
 Common referrals include patients with dementia, head trauma, stroke, epilepsy, or altered mental status with unknown etiology (cause/origin).

 Please feel free to contact me if you believe we can be of service to you.

 Augusta, Georgia 30901

 What is a Neurophsychological Assessment?

 A neuropsychological evaluation typically involves assessment (testing) of cognitive and sensory-motor functions using a group of standardized tests that are sensitive to the effects of brain dysfunction.

-The Department of Neurology at Augusta University offers a two-year postdoctoral fellowship program in clinical neuropsychology which conforms to the Houston Conference Guidelines on Specialty Education & Training in Clinical Neuropsychology.
-The Georgia Health Sciences University (MCG) is the medical university for the State of Georgia's university system.
-Its primary academic and clinical campus facilities are located in Augusta, Georgia.
+The Department of Neurology at the Medical College of Georgia at Augusta University offers a two-year postdoctoral fellowship program in adult clinical neuropsychology which conforms to the Houston Conference Guidelines on Specialty Education & Training in Clinical Neuropsychology.